ClawTrace: Cost-Aware Tracing for LLM Agent Skill Distillation: Abstract

 \section{Abstract}

 Skill-distillation pipelines learn reusable rules from LLM agent trajectories, but they lack a key signal: how much each step costs.
 Without per-step cost, a pipeline cannot distinguish adding a missing step to fix a bug from removing an expensive step that never affected the outcome.
-We introduce \textbf{ClawTrace}, an agent tracing platform that records every LLM call, tool use, and sub-agent spawn during an agent session and compiles each session into a \textbf{TraceCard}: a compact YAML summary with per-step USD cost, token counts, and redundancy flags.
-Built on ClawTrace, \textbf{CostCraft} is a distillation pipeline that reads TraceCards and produces three types of skill patches. \emph{Preserve} patches keep behaviors that led to success. \emph{Prune} patches remove expensive steps that did not matter, each backed by a counterfactual argument against a named high-cost step. \emph{Repair} patches fix failures grounded in oracle evidence.
-Ablations on 30 held-out SpreadsheetBench tasks show that both cost attribution and prune patches independently reduce quality regressions.
-When the same skill is applied to 30 unrelated SkillsBench tasks, an unexpected asymmetry emerges: prune rules transferred across benchmarks and cut median cost by 32\%, while preserve rules, trained on benchmark-specific conventions, caused regressions on new task types.
-We release ClawTrace and TraceCards as open infrastructure for cost-aware agent research.
+We use the cost-attribution gap to ask whether the rule types inside a distilled skill transfer the same way to new tasks. \textbf{ClawTrace} records cost-attributed agent traces and compiles each session into a \textbf{TraceCard}; \textbf{CostCraft} reads TraceCards and writes three kinds of skill patches: \emph{preserve}, \emph{prune}, and \emph{repair}.
+We find a pattern aggregate metrics hide.
+On 30 held-out SpreadsheetBench tasks across two seeds, removing prune patches roughly tripled the quality-regression count without lowering median cost.
+Across the full 84-task SkillsBench transfer, CostCraft saves no aggregate cost.
+All three quality regressions trace to the preserve lane, and both quality wins trace to the prune lane: prune patches act as quality guardrails while preserve patches drive regressions.
+We argue that reusable agent skills should be evaluated at the rule-type level, not as monolithic instruction packages.
+To support this, we release ClawTrace, the TraceCard schema, and the full set of typed skills.